 While the main stem of the Mississippi River flows from the U.S. Army Corp dam just west of Grand Rapids and flows south to where the Willow River flows into the Mississippi River SW of Palisade, the Mississippi River - Grand Rapids watershed also include all the area that collects water into smaller creeks and streams that eventually flow into the Mississippi River in this stretch.
-This begins at the northern most stretch of the watershed boundry that boarders the Laurentian Divide where a drop of water either flows north towards the Hudson Bay or south toward the Gulf of Mexico.
+This begins at the northern most stretch of the watershed boundary that boarders the Laurentian Divide where a drop of water either flows north towards the Hudson Bay or south toward the Gulf of Mexico.

 This watershed covers 2,082 square miles and contains almost 2,000 miles of stream/rivers and 625 lakes greater than 10 acres.
 There are also 79 lakes that produce wild rice 48 lakes are cold water fisheries that help support a healthy trout population.
 The watershed drainage includes parts of Aitkin, Carlton, Cass, Itasca, and St. Louis Counties.
 Some of the major cities are Grand Rapids, McGregor, and Remer.